-- Fishing hours for stream trout on inland waters are from 1 hour before sunrise to 11 p.m. - Only one line is allowed winter or summer when fishing on designated stream trout lakes and designated trout streams. - Possessing live minnows or using them for bait on designated stream trout lakes is prohibited.
+- Fishing hours for stream trout on inland waters are from one hour before sunrise to 11 p.m. - Only one line is allowed winter or summer when fishing on designated stream trout lakes and designated trout streams. - Possessing live minnows or using them for bait on designated stream trout lakes is prohibited.
 Only dried, frozen, or pickled (brined) minnows are allowed.
-Live leeches and worms are legal to use. - Taking of any species, including catch-and-release angling, in designated trout waters during the closed trout season is prohibited. - Taking minnows or leeches from designated trout waters, except under special permit, is prohibited. - All stream trout must have head, tail, fins, and skin intact when being transported. - Rough fish may not be taken by spear, harpoon, archery, or dip net in designated trout lakes or streams. - The list of Designated Trout Lakes and Streams can be found on the DNR website www.mndnr.gov/fishing/trout_lakes/index.html
+Live leeches and worms are legal to use. - Taking of any species, including catch-and-release angling, in designated trout waters during the closed trout season is prohibited. - Taking minnows or leeches from designated trout waters, except under special permit, is prohibited. - All stream trout must have head, tail, fins, and skin intact when being transported. - Rough fish may not be taken by spear, harpoon, archery, or dip net in designated trout lakes or streams. - The list of Designated Trout Lakes can be found on the DNR website mndnr.gov/ fishing/trout\lakes/index.html.
+A link to a list of designated trout streams is found on the same page.